 Saturday, Oct.
 31: 9 a.m. to 1 p.m.

 Tuesday, Nov.
 3: 7 a.m. to 8 p.m.

 Historical Museum at Fort Missoula, 3400 Captain Rawn Way

-Due to the uptick in COVID cases, the main museum building will close to the public effective Wednesday, July 8.
+Due to the uptick in COVID cases, the main museum building will remain closed for general visitation through Thursday, Dec.
+31.

-The museum is currently accepting book donations by appointment only.
+The museum is no longer accepting book donations.